December 10, 2024

 Steps to Fix

-• Move the plant to a brighter spot, such as near a window with filtered light.
+• Move the plant to a spot that gets brighter light.
+A window with filtered light is best.

 4. Black Spots on Leaves or Stems